-If you’re a lover of travel, then you’re likely used to the feeling of money flying out your hand, wallet, and bank account.
-It’s not an inexpensive hobby, even for the most frugal of world wanderers.
+If you’re a lover of travel, then you’re likely used to the feeling of money flying out of your hand, wallet, and bank account.
+It’s not an inexpensive hobby for the most frugal of world wanderers.

 However, some common financial mistakes could make it all the more expensive.

-Here, we’re going to look at a few and how you change your ways, so you can enjoy your travels without worrying about the financial difficulty to come.
+Here, we will look at a few and how you change your ways so you can enjoy your travels without worrying about the financial difficulty to come.

 Neglecting the travel fund